 The British Film Institute included The Seashell and the Clergyman on a list of 10 Great Feminist Films, describing it as “a visually imaginative critique of patriarchy – state and church – and of male sexuality.”

-- Premiere and live screenings to be announced soon.
+- Soundtrack release details to be announced soon.